Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection: Gaussian GCI-PMB implementation

 Given a gating threshold $\Gamma_{f}$, if $d^{i,j}<\Gamma_{f}$, then Bernoulli $i$ can be assigned to Bernoulli $j$.
 The same logic is used to assign PPP components to Bernoulli components (in the unassigned local hypotheses).

-To lower the number of PPP components, which is multiplied in the fusion step, see (\ref{eq:PPP_fusion_Gaussian}), we use pruning and merging of PPP components.
-In the simulations in Section \ref{sec:Simulations}, each agent applies pruning and merging of PPPs, global hypotheses and Bernoulli components after both the local update and the GCI fusion step.
+To lower the number of PPP components, we use pruning and merging after both the local update and the GCI fusion step.
+Due to the approximation in (\ref{eq:Gaussian_mixture_intensity1}), it is particularly important to merge similar PPP components, as the approximation improves if the Gaussian densities are well separated \cite{Battistelli13}.
+In the simulations in Section \ref{sec:Simulations}, each agent also prunes global hypotheses and Bernoulli components after the local update and the GCI fusion step.
+Due to the approximation (\ref{eq:approximation_power_PMB}), recycling \cite{Williams12} and merging of Bernoulli components after the GCI fusion step may also help improve performance.